-The Organization has established an endowment fund that is perpetual in nature with the Arizona Community Foundation (ACF) and named the Organization as the beneficiary.
+The Organization has established an endowment fund with the Arizona Community Foundation (ACF) and named the Organization as the beneficiary.
 The fund is held and invested by ACF for the Organization's benefit and is reported at fair value in the statements of financial position, with distributions and changes in fair value recognized in the statements of activities.